 An estate plan is crucial if you checked any of the items above.
 The next step is to determine what type of estate plan you need.
-Let our five star rated will and trust lawyer evaluate your needs and make a recommendations about your estate plan.
+Let our five star rated lawyer evaluate your needs and make a recommendations about your estate plan.

 Our law office is located in Plymouth, Michigan.
 Our attorney provides estate planning services to all of Plymouth, Canton, Northville, Novi, West Bloomfield, Garden City, Westland, Commerce, Farmington and Farmington Hills.